-- 1. Apply coupling gel to the scanning surface or fill the water trough with tap water. - 2.
+- Apply coupling gel to the scanning surface or fill the water trough with tap water. - 2.
 Position the transducer above the near field resolution target and perpendicular to the wires.
-(The wires should appear as dots, not lines).

-- Adjust the instrument settings (gain, TGC, output, etc.) to maximize resolution in the near field.
+(The wires should appear as dots, not lines). - 3.
+Adjust the instrument settings (gain, TGC, output, etc.) to maximize resolution in the near field.
 Record these settings for use on subsequent testing. - 4.
-Freeze the image while the near field targets are clearly displayed. - Count how many wires of the near field target you can see.
+Freeze the image while the near field targets are clearly displayed. - 5.
+Measure Dead Zone distance using one of these two methods: - Count how many wires of the near field target you can see.
 Subtracting this number from the total number of targets gives you the dead zone measurement.
-For instance, if 3 targets are visible, the dead zone distance = 3 mm (6mm-3mm).

-An alternative method uses the electronic calipers to measure the distance between the transducer face and the closest wire target to be resolved from the everberation.
-If the first target to be resolved is at 4 mm, then the dead zone distance is "something less than 4 mm".

-6. Record this distance and compare with baseline measurements.
+For instance, if 3 targets are visible, the dead zone distance = 2 mm (5mm-3mm). - Use the electronic calipers to measure the distance between the transducer face and the closest wire target to be resolved from the reverberation.
+If the first target to be resolved is at 4 mm, then the dead zone distance is "something less than 4 mm". - 6.
+Record this distance and compare with baseline measurements.